-Ans: Two hundred years ago the survival chances of a new born baby were very rare.
-Seven out of eight babies died before reaching their first birthday.
+Ans: Two hundred years ago, seven out of eight babies died before reaching their first birthday.

 Q.10: What do we mean by the word attitude?

 Ans: By attitude, we mean the way we feel and think towards an idea or an event.